 An estimated 5000 students experience a Young Persons’ Concert each season.

-Our Young Persons’ Concert series returns in person for the 2022-2023 season and we could not be more excited.
-These educational concerts, presented free for teachers and students, will feature performances by the Harrisburg Symphony Orchestra and the Harrisburg Symphony Youth Orchestra and will be hosted by Gregory Woodbridge, HSO Associate Conductor, and Stuart Malina, HSO Music Director.
+Our educational Young Persons’ Concerts (YPC), presented free for teachers and students, feature performances by the Harrisburg Symphony Orchestra and the Harrisburg Symphony Youth Orchestra and are hosted by Gregory Woodbridge, HSO Associate Conductor, and Stuart Malina, HSO Music Director.
 All YPCs are presented at the Forum Auditorium in Harrisburg.